deleOO/yt-popularity-predictor/README.md

 Tested on Windows 10 Home 20H2.

 ### 1) ELT for `l_model`
-Create your virtual environment in the main folder:
+Clone the repo.
+Then create a virtual environment in the main folder:
 ```
 python -m venv .venv
 .venv\Scripts\activate